Entire Care Systems, Inc. · Est. 2026

 Scale nationally.

-ECS deliberately begins its validation in a resource-constrained, high-burden environment — Western Kenya, where ECS is seeking formal collaboration with established health system partners.
+ECS deliberately begins its validation in resource-constrained, high-burden environments across LMIC markets — where care coordination failure is most acute and most documented.
 This is not altruism; it is rigorous strategy.
-Proving that CECE reduces fragmentation and improves outcomes in the world's most demanding context creates the highest-quality evidence base for U.S. market entry.
-Phase II outreach is planned in Nigeria — building a two-country evidence pathway that significantly strengthens the Gates Foundation funding case.
+Proving that CECE reduces fragmentation and improves outcomes in the world's most demanding contexts creates the highest-quality evidence base for U.S. market entry, while simultaneously qualifying ECS for global health grant programs including NIH SBIR, CMMI Innovation, and USAID Development Innovation Ventures.

 Phase 1